Resource Library

 Average: 5 (1 vote)

-• A joke to help in discussing Latin Square experimental designs.
-The joke was written by Larry Lesser from The University of Texas at El Paso in October, 2018.
+• A joke to use in discussing the poor representativeness of a convenience sample.
+The joke was written in 2019 by Larry Lesser from The University of Texas at El Paso.

 Pages